SIP Trunking Explained

 It sounds complicated, but SIP trunking is quite a straightforward concept.
-It’s a method for businesses to replace their traditional phone system with an internet connection.
-SIP trunking providers are like phone companies - except with a SIP connection, the phone lines they provide are accessed over the internet.
+It’s a method for businesses to replace their traditional phone lines with an internet connection.
+SIP providers are like phone companies - except with a SIP connection, the phone lines they provide are accessed over the internet.

 Keen to see cost savings in your communications budget?
 SIP trunking services are usually 60-80% less than traditional phone line services!

 So, what is a SIP trunk?
-If you’re going to make the jump, then you need to understand how it works.
+If you’re going to make the jump to Session Initiation Protocol, then you need to understand how it works.
 Want some context so you can make an informed purchase?
 No problem!
 We’ve got you covered.

 What is SIP Trunking?

-SIP trunking is a phone system used to enable a business to convert their PBX (Phone Exchange System) to send and receive voice calls over the internet.
+Session Initiation Protocol trunking enables a business to convert their PBX (Phone Exchange System) to send and receive calls over the internet.
 All types of applications are allowed, so SIP technology covers voice, video and messaging connections.
-That means streaming is supported - so desktop sharing, web conferencing and shared whiteboard are all possible with a SIP trunking system.
+That means streaming is supported - so desktop sharing, web conferencing and shared whiteboard are all possible with a SIP system.

 How does it work?